Political Patronage

 by Ed Sawicki

-This article lists recent administrations and the percentages of their ambassador nominations of career diplomats versus political appointees.
+This article lists administrations as far back as 1974, and the percentages of their ambassador nominations of career diplomats versus political appointees.

 Two kinds of people who become ambassadors: career diplomats and political appointees.